 The white-tailed deer has a reddish-brown coat that turns grayish-brown in the winter.
 Its large tail is white underneath.
 Young (called fawns) have a reddish coat with white spots on the back.
 Males (called bucks) have antlers that they shed in late winter and grow out in spring.
 Males grow to 5 feet in length and 3.5 feet tall at the shoulders, and can weigh 50-300 pounds.
 Females (called does) are about one-third smaller.

-Deer are found in forests, farms, parks, backyards, open areas of brush and the edges of wetlands, often migrating to swamps in the winter.
-They are usually quiet and solitary, although females live with their young.
+Found in forests, farms, parks, backyards, open areas of brush and the edges of wetlands; often migrates to swamps in the winter.
+Usually quiet and solitary, although females live with their young.

 Found throughout the Chesapeake Bay watershed.
-Deer usually remain within a home range of about 250 acres.
+Usually remain within a home range of about 250 acres.